martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 considered benign since these protocols are often distinguishable.
 RTP/RTCP multiplexing is advised to address this problem.

-The `peer_session_id` extension is included in a ClientHello and either ServerHello (for TLS and DTLS versions less than 1.3) or EncryptedExtensions (for TLS 1.3).
+The `sdp_session_id` extension is included in a ClientHello and either ServerHello (for TLS and DTLS versions less than 1.3) or EncryptedExtensions (for TLS 1.3).
 In TLS 1.3, the extension MUST NOT be included in a ServerHello.